X-MalChain/X-MalChain/README.md

 ```

 ## Web
-Note that,our project for web is also an open source at https://github.com/X-MalChain/projects.
+Note that,our project for web is also an open source at [Our Web Project](https://github.com/X-MalChain/projects).